microsoft/maro/docs/source/examples/multi_agent_dqn_cim.rst

 This example demonstrates how to use MARO's reinforcement learning (RL) toolkit to solve the container inventory management (CIM) problem.
 It is formalized as a multi-agent reinforcement learning problem, where each port acts as a decision agent.
-When a vessel arrives at a port, these agents must take actions by transfering a certain amount of containers to / from the vessel.
+When a vessel arrives at a port, these agents must take actions by transferring a certain amount of containers to / from the vessel.
 The objective is for the agents to learn policies that minimize the overall container shortage.

 Trajectory